Irreversible dynamics on Poisson manifolds: Irreversible energy-preserving mechanics

 from which it can be checked that

 which imply that the 4-bracket obtained via $T=\pi\otimes\pi$ in \eqref{eq:4bracket} satisfies the first three algebraic conditions.
 We also see that

 Of course, in the irreversible setting, one takes the entropy $S$ to be a Casimir of $\pi$.
-This also means that the tensor product of the Poisson structure is not directly suitable for the symmetric bracket, but it gives an indication of which structure would be suitable.
-The tensor product construction $T=\pi\otimes\pi$ involving the Poisson bivector $\pi$ is implicitly used already by \cite{brockett1991dynamical}, and can be interpreted as double-bracket dissipation.
-If one selects a different Hamiltonian (say $H_1$) in the symmetric bracket \eqref{eq:symbracket} compared to the Hamiltonian (say $H_0$ used for the conservative dynamics, the Hamiltonian $H_0$ will be dissipated.
+This also means that the tensor product of the Poisson structure is not directly suitable for the symmetric bracket, since it would vanish on $S$, but it gives an indication of which structure would be suitable.
+While not suitable for irreversible dynamics following the axioms of metriplectic dynamics and GENERIC, the tensor product construction $T=\pi\otimes\pi$ involving the Poisson bivector $\pi$ is implicitly used already by \cite{brockett1991dynamical}, and can be interpreted as double-bracket dissipation, which dissipates the Hamiltonian.
+If one selects a different Hamiltonian (say $H_1$) in the symmetric bracket \eqref{eq:symbracket} compared to the Hamiltonian (say $H_0$) used for the conservative dynamics, the Hamiltonian $H_0$ will be dissipated.
 In \cite{luesink2025symplectic}, double-bracket dissipation was used to construct Langevin dynamics on reductive Lie groups.
 This Langevin dynamics can be formulated fully in terms of Poisson brackets and the dissipative term is of the tensor product form.

-If we equip the Poisson manifold $M$ with two Poisson structures $\pi_1,\pi_2$ with the condition that the entropy function of choice is a Casimir of $\pi_1$ but not of $\pi_2$, then the tensor product $T_2:=\pi_2\otimes\pi_2$ is a natural choice for a (4,0)-tensor $T_2$ that generates a 4-bracket whose restriction to a symmetric bracket satisfies precisely the properties required for irreversible dynamics.
-Since Casimirs are in the kernel of the Poisson bivector and the entropy is chosen to be a Casimir, the condition on the Poisson bracket is true by default.
-Recall that the symmetric bracket is obtained via